-The Sun was the essential feature of this world, and in many Egyptian presentations of it, we can see the god Nut lifting a boat in which the sun-god’s sitting.
+The Sun was the essential feature of this world, and in many Egyptian presentations of it, we can see the goddess Nut (the sky) supporting a boat in which the sun-god is sitting.
 The dung beetle, or Kephera, rolls the red sun disk into the hands of the goddess Nut.

-In some sources, the sun-god Ra came into being in the form of Kephera.
+In the Pyramid Texts, the sun-god Ra came into being in the form of Khepera.
 He was the one deity responsible for creating everything and everybody in this world.
 Through these texts, it becomes evident that Kephera was the creator of all the living things on Earth without the help of any female deity.
-Nu didn’t participate in these acts of creation; he only supplied Kephera with the primordial matter from which all life was created.
+Nut did not participate in these acts of creation; he only supplied Khepera with the primordial matter from which all life was created.

 Symbolism of Khepri

 The ancient Egyptian god Khepri was usually portrayed as a scarab beetle or dung beetle.
-In some portrayals, he’s shown with a human form with the beetle as his head.
+In some portrayals, he is shown in human form with the beetle as his head.

 To ancient Egyptians, the dung beetle was highly significant.
-These little creatures would lay their eggs in the sand and then roll them in a ball of dung.
+These little creatures would roll a ball of dung in which they laid their eggs.
 They would push the ball across the sand and into a hole, where the eggs would hatch.
 This activity of the beetle was like a sun disk’s movement across the sky, and the scarab beetle became Khepri’s symbol.

-As one of the most potent symbols of ancient Egypt, the scarab symbolized transformation, birth, resurrection, the Sun, and protection, which were traits associated with Khepri.
+As one of the most potent symbols of ancient Egypt, the scarab symbolized transformation, birth, resurrection, the Sun, and protection, all of which were traits associated with Khepri.

 Khepri as a Symbol of Creation

-Khepri’s full name is Khepera Kheper Djesef, which can be translated as The One Who Creates Himself or The One who Becomes from Himself.
-His name is closely connected to the reproductive cycle of the scarab – a process of birth that ancient Egyptians thought happens by itself, out of nothing.
+Khepri’s name is the verb for coming into being or developing.
+His name is closely connected to the reproductive cycle of the scarab – a process of birth that ancient Egyptians thought happened by itself, out of nothing.

 The beetles would roll their eggs, or germs of life, into a dung ball.
 They would stay inside the ball during the whole period of growth and development.
 With the Sun’s light and warmth, new and fully-grown beetles would come out.
-The ancient Egyptians were fascinated with this phenomenon and thought that scarabs create life out of something lifeless, and saw them as symbols of spontaneouscreation, self-regeneration, and transformation.
+The ancient Egyptians were fascinated with this phenomenon and thought that scarabs created life out of something lifeless, and saw them as symbols of spontaneous creation, self-regeneration, and transformation.